CircleOfNice/json-themes/README.md

 }

 ```

+> *Q: Why should `props` get passed to the theming library?*
+>
+> A: To share (one-way) values / variables from theming config file with your component's code.
+>
+> You might have components where for example a color value may not only be used in CSS but also inside JS.
+To pass the variable coming from your theming config inside your component's code, `props` are used.
+Inside the theming config you can pass the values inside the `defaultProps` scope.
+If the prop is already existing, it will get overwritten!

 3. Inside you're App's code you now will get a feeling of how many variants of a component you'll need.
 Typically you'll need a few button variants `[callToAction, default, menu, newsletter, ...]`, and for most of the other components only a default variant.
 Make sure that every theme you'll create has all the necessary variants, your App relies on.